anish000kumar/redux-box/readme.md

 	}
 })
 ```
-Above code means when SET_USER_NAME action is dispatched anywhere in the app, run the saga mentioned against it.
+Above code means when GET_ORDERS_LIST action is dispatched anywhere in the app, run the saga mentioned against it.
 Also, notice the `latest` modifier alongside the action name.
 It's equivalent of `takeLatest` from 'redux-saga'.
 You can also use `every` which would produce the same effect as `takeEvery` from 'redux-saga'.

 ## 4. index.js
 It's the heart of a module which binds all the pieces together.
 It exports two things : a module and a container (which will be used in any component where you need this module).